Mito HollyHock

-Mito HollyHock (水戸ホーリーホック, Mito Hōrīhokku) is a Japanese professional football (soccer) club, currently playing in the J2 League, the Japanese second tier of professional football.
-The team's hometown is located in Mito, Ibaraki Prefecture.
+Mito HollyHock (水戸ホーリーホック, Mito Hōrīhokku) is a Japanese professional football (soccer) club located in Mito, Ibaraki Prefecture.
+The team currently playing in the J2 League, Japanese second tier of professional football.

 Name origin

 Its nickname "HollyHock" derives from the family crest of the Tokugawa clan who governed from Mito in the Edo period.

 History

 The club was founded in 1990 as Prima Aseno FC by the factory workers of Prima Ham (a food company) in Tsuchiura.
 It changed its name to Prima Ham FC Tsuchiura and gained promotion to the Japan Football League after finishing as runner-up in the 1996 Regional League play-off.
 It merged with FC Mito (founded in 1994) and re-branded itself as Mito HollyHock before the start of the 1997 season when Prima Ham decided to discontinue its financial support to the club.

 Mito's application to play in the inaugural 1999 season of J. League Division 2 was initially turned down due to financial unstability, and low home attendance at their stadium.
 However, after finishing 3rd in the Japan Football League in 1999, and having an increasing stadium attendance, the club was invited into the J. League in 2000.

 Mito HollyHock also fields teams in e-sports and in Ice Hockey (Ibaraki Prefectural League).